 My family and I are also having more meatless Mondays, so I had to use some substitutes to make the dish suitable for vegetarians.

-- Use vanilla almond milk instead of cream to keep the dish lower in fat.
+- Next, consider using vanilla almond milk instead of cream to keep the dish lower in fat.
 It adds a subtle sweetness to the dish without the added calories.

-- To add texture and crunch to the dish, the topping for the baked penne pasta recipe uses Panko bread crumbs mixed with Earth Balance buttery spread to a lot of texture and crunch to the dish.
+- To add texture and crunch to the dish, the topping for the baked penne pasta recipe uses Panko bread crumbs mixed with Earth Balance buttery spread.
+This gives the dish a satisfying crunch without adding too much fat.

 How does this vegetarian mac and cheese taste?

 Each bite of this baked penne pasta vegetarian dish is cheesy and crunchy with a delightful flavor that screams comfort food.